Mevagissey Village: Is It Worth Visiting?

 Mevagissey does have a proper events calendar, and that can change the feel of the village quite a lot.

 At Christmas, Mevagissey is more festive harbour village than major Christmas-market destination.
 It can look good dressed up for the season, but I would treat that as atmosphere rather than a reason in itself to make a long trip.
-It is a pleasant December stop if you are already nearby, not the place I would choose specifically for a big festive day out.

 Who I think Mevagissey suits best